tempacc-melk/Discord-Bot/README.md

     - Moderator Area<br />
 	  - [x] rules: Allows posting each area of the rules with their sub-points<br />
 	  - [x] slow-mode: Allows a moderator to enable and disable slow mode in a channel.
 Duration can be between 0 - 999<br />
-	  - [ ] purge: [wip] Cleans a channel from a certain amount of messages.
+	  - [x] purge: Cleans a channel from a certain amount of messages.
 Amount can be between 1 - 999.
 All messages will be kept in the msg-deleted channel<br />
 	  - [x] timeout: Give a user a timeout. <br />
 	  - [x] kick: Kick a user from the server<br />
 	  - [x] ban: Bans a user from the server<br />